AlexMoffat/example-cdk-aws-lambda/README.md

 property configured in [lambda.ts](src/cdk/lambda.ts).
 Invoking the Lambda calls the function.

-lambda.ts uses the CDK `Function` class.
-This can be used for any supported language but here for the NODEJS_18_X runtime the source is JavaScript bundled into a zip file by the project's build process.
-The `NodejsFunction` class is an alternative.
-This is specialized for creating functions for the NODEJS runtimes and will handle transpiling and bundling internally.
-However, it requires docker to execute so I choose not to use it.
-An example is shown at the [end of the README](#example-nodejsfunction).
+lambda.ts uses the CDK `Function` class and the `NodejsFunction` class as alternative ways to define the same function. `Function` can be used for any supported language but here for the NODEJS_18_X runtime the source is JavaScript bundled into a zip file by the project's build process.
+The `NodejsFunction` class is specialized for creating functions for the NODEJS runtimes and will handle transpiling and bundling internally.
+It requires `esbuild` as a dependency in package.json, as here, or it builds using Docker.

 In outline the build process is